mayank-02/mayank-02.github.io/_includes/markdowns/introduction.md

 My name is Mayank.
 My pronouns are he/him/his.
 I am pursuing a Masters in Computer Science and Engineering at the [University of California, San Diego (UCSD)](https://www.ucsd.edu).

-My fascination lies in the realms of Distributed Systems and Databases, where I find myself deeply engrossed.
+Distributed Systems and Databases fascinate me.
 I am driven by the desire to conduct research with the ultimate aim of building robust, production-quality systems.

 Previously, I worked in software engineering at [D. E. Shaw & Co.](https://deshaw.com) and have also interned at [NVIDIA](https://www.nvidia.com) and [Hexagon](https://www.hexagon.com).
 I completed my undergraduate education in Computer Science from [College of Engineering, Pune](https://www.coep.org.in), graduating top of my class with honors and winning the [gold medal](https://www.youtube.com/live/_uAr9CUfYOo?feature=share&t=4800)!